-In this paper we present a k-way partitioning algorithm.
-The run time of this k-way multilevel algorithm (MLkP) is linear to the number of edges i.e., O(|E|).
-A key contribution of our work is a simple and yet powerful scheme for refining a k-way partitioning in the multilevel context.
-This scheme is substantially faster than the direct generalization [11] of the KL bisection refinement algorithm, but is equally effective in the multilevel context.
-Furthermore, this new k-way refinement algorithm is inherently parallel [14] (unlike the original KL refinement algorithm which is known to be inherently sequential in nature [6]), making it possible to develop high-quality parallel graph partitioning algorithms.
+In this paper, we present a k-way partitioning algorithm.
+The run time of this kway multilevel algorithm (MLkP) is linear to the number of edges, i.e., O(|E|).
+A key contribution of our work is a simple and yet powerful scheme for refining a kway partitioning in the multilevel context.
+This scheme is substantially faster than the direct generalization [11] of the KL bisection refinement algorithm, but it is equally effective in the multilevel context.
+Furthermore, this new k-way refinement algorithm is inherently parallel [15] (unlike the original KL refinement algorithm which is known to be inherently sequential in nature [6]), making it possible to develop high-quality parallel graph partitioning algorithms.

 We test our scheme on a large number of graphs arising in various domains including finite element methods, linear programming, VLSI, and transportation.
-Our experiments show that this new scheme produces partitionings that are of comparable or better quality than those produced by the state-of-the-art implementation of the MLRB algorithm [16], and requires substantially smaller time.
-Graphs containing up to 450000 vertices and 3300000 edges, can be partitioned in 256 partitions in less than 40 seconds on a workstation, such as SGI's Challenge.
+Our experiments show that this new scheme produces partitionings that are of comparable or better quality than those produced by the state-of-the-art implementation of the MLRB algorithm [16], and it requires substantially smaller time.
+Graphs containing up to 450,000 vertices and 3,300,000 edges, can be partitioned in 256 partitions in less than 40 s on a workstation such as SGI's Challenge.
 For many of these graphs, the process of graph partitioning takes even less time than the time to read the graph from the disk into memory.
-Compared with the widely used multilevel spectral bisection algorithm [23, 22, 12], our new algorithm is usually two orders of magnitude faster, and produces partitionings with substantially smaller edge-cut.
-The run time of our k-way partitioning algorithm is comparable to the run time of a small number (2-4) runs of geometric recursive bisection algorithms [9, 24, 19, 18, 20].
-Note that geometric algorithms are applicable only if coordinates of the vertices are available, and require tens of runs to produce cuts that are of similar quality to those produced by spectral bisection.
+Compared with the widely used multilevel spectral bisection algorithm [12, 22, 23], our new algorithm is usually two orders of magnitude faster and produces partitionings with substantially smaller edge-cut.
+The run time of our k-way partitioning algorithm is comparable to the run time of a small number (2-4) runs of geometric recursive bisection algorithms [9, 18-20, 24].
+Note that geometric algorithms are applicable only if coordinates of the vertices are available and require tens of runs to produce cuts that are of quality similar to those produced by spectral bisection.

 The remainder of the paper is organized as follows.
 Section 2 defines the graph partitioning problem and presents the basic concepts of multilevel k-way graph partitioning.
-Some of the material presented in this section on coarsening strategies is similar to that for multilevel recursive bisection [12, 16], but is included here to make this paper self contained.
-Section 3 presents an experimental evaluation of the various parameters of the multilevel graph partitioning algorithm and compares its performance with that of multilevel recursive bisection algorithm.
+Some of the material presented in this section on coarsening strategies is similar to that for multilevel recursive bisection [12, 16], but it is included here to make this paper self contained.
+Section 3 presents an experimental evaluation of the various parameters of the multilevel graph partitioning algorithm and compares its performance with that of a multilevel recursive bisection algorithm.